micmiu/websocket-speedtest/README.md

 websocket-speedtest
 ============

-Michael designed for websockt speed test base on websocket .
+This tool is designed for websocket speed test based on java.

 Technical Summary :